-Meet our Education Advisory Group members, here to support the CoppaFeel! team in reminding, educating and empowering the nation to check their boobs and pecs.
+Meet our Education Advisory Group members, here to support the CoppaFeel! team in reminding, educating and empowering the nation to check their boobs, pecs and chests.
 We are proud to have their expertise on board to help evaluate, develop and inform our education programmes and resources for schools and young people.

 KS4 PSCHE Lead

 Bonnie has been passionate about including breast health education on her school’s PSCHE curriculum over the last 6 years, and took part in our #RETHINKCANCER campaign pilot back in 2015.